 Your doctor will first ask about your medical history to better understand your condition.
 Also, figure out, when it occurs or what makes it worse.
 Afterwards a physical examination will follow.
 Heart valve defects that are heard in this way can also cause cardiac arrhythmia.
 He then recordes an electrocardiogram (ECG) to see the electrical activity of the heart on the surface of the body and document the heart rhythm.
 Blood sampling will often also be necessary.
 An Echocardiography, ultrasound of the heart is also a routine examination done by your cardiologist.
 Most of the time, however, the rhythm disorder does not occur at the doctors office.
 Then a long-term ECG must be performed.
 In these cases, your ECG is continuously recorded from 48 hours (Holter) to a few months (Loop Recorder).

 Recommended course of action for arrhythmias and atrial fibrillation

-If you are affected by an irregular heartbeat or atrial fibrillation, your first point of contact is your family doctor or cardiologist.
+If you are affected by an irregular heartbeat or atrial fibrillation we are your first point of contact.